pokepark/PokemonRaidBot/README.md

 # Git Hooks

 In the needed core repository we provide a folder with git hooks which can be used to automate several processes.
-Copy them to the `.git/hooks/` folder of this bot to use them.
+Copy them to the `.git/hooks/` folder of this bot and make them executable (e.g. `chmod +x .git/hooks/pre-commit`) to use them.

 #### pre-commit